Rebilly/framepay-docs/docs/reference/rebilly.md

 ### Extra Data

 The `extraData` argument is optional and allows you to define specific values to include in your payment token request.
-These values match the properties supported by `data-rebilly` input fields and can be provided as either form fields or as this object literal.
+The billing address values match the properties supported by `data-rebilly` input fields and can be provided as either form fields or as this object literal.

 These options can be defined within: